originally published in BayWa Solar r.e.view Magazine

 We need tools that are designed for solar to solve the specific problems within solar.
 We need an aerial assessment tool that maps within an inch, integrates lidar data, integrates multiple financing models, and outputs a usable format for a kitchen table discussion.
 We need an ERP (Enterprise Resource Planning) solution that contemplates resource allocation for hundreds of projects, with change management sensitivity and multiple business model frameworks.
 We need document capture technology that a homeowner can use safely while performing tasks that involve the two riskiest environments in a house — the roof and the electric service panel.

-I like Joe’s philosophy at Ipsun Solar: “We try not to sign on with a piece of software unless it has solar in mind.”
+As one installer told us: “We try not to sign on with a piece of software unless it has solar in mind.”

 Solar businesses have many moving parts working across various departments, personnel, and interfaces with external parties.
 A scaling company cannot afford to have data trapped in disparate silos or suffer redundant data entry.
 The digital tools to make this process work seamlessly must have API integrations that allow them to “talk” to other layers within the stack.
 For example, customer details should be transferable from a CRM to a proposal and to a project management system with a single click of a button or better yet fully automated — no copying and pasting required.